madgal/madgal.github.io/ExampleCode.md

 ---
 layout: page
-title: Coding
+title: Code Experience
 permalink: /ExampleCode/
 ---
 I love programming and realize that one language doesn't work for every problem.
-So I have learned multiple languages.
+So I have learned multiple languages - Fortran, Python, Java, C, and C++.
 Check out some of the contributions on my main github account.
-I've written some fortran, but python is my favorite even though it doesn't have the speed.
+My favorite language for ease of use and simplicity is Python, but Fortran, C, and C++ are great for scientific computing.